mrchrisster/rfid_spotify/README.md

 ## What is it?
 **Tap a card and listen to a song on Spotify (like a Yoto just free)**
 This is a simple set of scripts to use a RFID-RC522 with a FriendlyELEC Nanopc-t4 or Raspberry Pi (I have an old Raspberry Pi 1b I use it with)
+This is a fun little project for my son's bedtime routine.
+I have printed a set of cards with his favorite audiobooks he can choose and listen to to fall asleep.

 ## Wiring RFID-RC522 to NanoPC-T4